Sexual harassment: Quid pro quo sexual harassment

 Quid pro quo means "this for that".
 In the workplace, this occurs when a job benefit is directly tied to an employee submitting to unwelcome sexual advances.
 For example, a supervisor promises an employee a raise if he or she will go out on a date with him or her, or tells an employee he or she will be fired if he or she does not sleep with him or her.
-Quid pro quo harassment also occurs when an employee makes an evaluative decision, or provides or withholds professional opportunities based on another employee's submission to verbal, nonverbal or physical conduct of a sexual nature.
-Quid pro quo harassment is equally unlawful whether the victim resists and suffers the threatened harm or submits and thus avoids the threatened harm.
+Quid pro quo harassment also occurs when an employee makes an evaluative decision, or provides or withholds professional opportunities based on another employee's submission to verbal, nonverbal, or physical conduct of a sexual nature.
+Quid pro quo harassment is equally unlawful whether the victim resists and suffers the threatened harm or submits and thus avoids it.

 Hostile environment sexual harassment

 This occurs when an employee is subjected to comments of a sexual nature, unwelcome physical contact, or offensive sexual materials as a regular part of the work environment.
 For the most part, a single isolated incident will not be enough to prove hostile environment harassment unless it involves extremely outrageous and egregious conduct.
 The courts will try to decide whether the conduct is both "serious" and "frequent".
-Supervisors, managers, co-workers and even customers can be responsible for creating a hostile environment.
+Supervisors, managers, co-workers, and even customers can be responsible for creating a hostile environment.

-The line between "quid pro quo" and "hostile environment" harassment is not always clear and the two forms of harassment often occur together.
-For example, an employee's job conditions are affected when a sexually hostile work environment results in a constructive discharge.
+The line between "quid pro quo" and "hostile environment" harassment is not always clear, and the two forms of harassment often occur together.
+For example, an employee's job conditions are affected when a sexually hostile work environment results in constructive discharge.
 At the same time, a supervisor who makes sexual advances toward a subordinate employee may communicate an implicit threat to retaliate against her if she does not comply.

 "Hostile environment" harassment may acquire characteristics of "quid pro quo" harassment if the offending supervisor abuses his authority over employment decisions to force the victim to endure or participate in the sexual conduct.
 Sexual harassment may culminate in a retaliatory discharge if a victim tells the harasser or her employer she will no longer submit to the harassment, and is then fired in retaliation for this protest.
 Under these circumstances it would be appropriate to conclude that both harassment and retaliation in violation of section 704(a) of Title VII have occurred.